Exhibits At Pacific Science CenterExplore science through hands-on and engaging exhibits.

 Professor Wellbody's Academy of Health & Wellness

-Pacific Science Center has created an innovative and highly immersive exhibit, Professor Wellbody's Academy of Health & Wellness.
-Exhibit guests are encouraged to get their game on in the Fitness Play Zone, dodge flying particles at the Sneeze Wall, glimpse their future self with the interactive aging software and climb musical stairs to a second floor of discovery.
-More
+This immersive exhibit brings guests into the imaginative world of Professor Wellbody, demonstrating how personal choices can affect our health and wellbeing.
+7,000 sq. ft of hands-on inventions, gadgets, activities and experiences present health as a lifelong process of balancing exercise, diet, proper rest and hygiene.
+Guests get their game on in the Fitness Play Zone, dodge flying particles at the Sneeze Wall, glimpse their future self with interactive aging software and climb musical stairs to a second floor of discovery.
+Learn more

 Tropical Butterfly House